shenanigans/node-likeness/README.md

             }
         );
     }

 ], function (err) {
     // we can keep using this context forever
-    // unless we want to get fresh schemata from the network });
+    // unless we want to refresh schemata from the network });
 ```